adamcharnock/lightbus/README.md

 * What brokers are available?
 * How do MQTT brokers compare to RabbitMQ et al?
 Stability, features, etc
 * How easily can the brokers be deployed?

+### Consider Kafka rather than AMQP

+Questions to be answered:

+* Does Kafka support loosely coupling processes as described above?
+* How easily can Kafka be deployed?